carmenhg/EC528_Fall21_Project/README.md

 * Explore Python's computation libraries.
 * Thoroughly test each of these libraries' performance and comapare with current execution, evaluating tradeoffs such as speed and memory.
 * Integrate the more effective libraries into the system.
+* Profile Ray application for bottelnecks in parallelization.
 * Improve over the existing State Of The Art on remote scaling data processing

 ## 2. Users/Personas Of The Project: